TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-05-14-how-to-load-config-with-services-in-symfony-console.md

 To get the main config in PHP App is easy.
 Symfony has [a common path in `Kernel`](https://github.com/symfony/demo/blob/v1.0.0/app/AppKernel.php#L59), Nette [in Configurator](https://github.com/nette/sandbox/blob/b3bd786d71bdecec441121cafc63086e58355130/app/bootstrap.php#L18) and other frameworks likewise.

-It's usually **absolute path defined in PHP code**, usually `app/config/config.yml` or `app/config/config.neon`.
+It's usually **absolute path defined in PHP code**, usually `app/config/config.php` or `app/config/config.neon`.
 It doesn't change and every developer knows that.
-If we put the file to `app/config.yml`, it won't be loaded.
+If we put the file to `app/config.php`, it won't be loaded.
 PHP Apps are nice and clear in this matter.

 ### PHP CLI Apps are Free

-Users can configure the path to the main config, they can have multiple configs, `.dist` configs, config located in the root or nested in `/config` directory, it can be named `my-own-super-cool-config.yml` and so on.
+Users can configure the path to the main config, they can have multiple configs, `.dist` configs, config located in the root or nested in `/config` directory, it can be named `my-own-super-cool-config.php` and so on.

 Legacy bound architecture design or static code is a price for the freedom we have to pay here. **So can we pay less?**